bareknuckleshin/test/rag_paper_review_en.md

   - May be efficient for retrieval.
   - May lack sufficient context.

-Example evaluation metrics:
+Evaluation metrics:

-- Faithfulness
+- Faithfulness: measures whether the response is hallucinated or grounded in the retrieved content.
-- Relevancy
+- Relevancy: measures how well the retrieved content and the response align with the query.

-Experimental setup summary:
+Experimental setup:

 - Framework: LlamaIndex
 - Embedding model: text-embedding-ada-002